-ADVANCED PLACEMENT (AP) PHYSICS I (3469Y), Grades 11 or 12, Full Credit Year Course Prerequisite: Geometry and be concurrently taking Algebra II or an equivalent course.
+ADVANCED PLACEMENT (AP) PHYSICS I (3469Y), Grades 11 or 12, Full Credit Year Course

+Prerequisite: Geometry

 AP Physics I is an algebra-based, introductory college-level physics course.
 Students cultivate their understanding of Physics through inquiry-based investigations as they explore topics such as Newtonian mechanics (including rotational motion); work, energy, and power; mechanical waves and sound; and introductory, simple circuits.
 Students should have completed Geometry and may be concurrently taking Algebra II, or equivalent course.
-This course requires that 25% of the instructional time will be spent in hands-on laboratory work, with an emphasis on inquiry based investigations that provide students with opportunities to apply the science practices.
 All students are required to take the AP Physics I examination in May.